audrasmi/RFFLSCAD/math.scad.md

 ### array\_longest()

 **Description**:
-Returns the length of the longest list in a list of list.
+Returns the length of the longest sublist in a list of lists.

 Argument        | What it does
 --------------- | ------------------------------